Jackie Robinson Reintegrated Baseball Earlier Than You May Think

 That leads to Mr. Robinson's appearance in the scrimmage at Kelly Field as the first time since roughly 1890 that an African-American played alongside Caucasians in what is considered modern-day baseball.
 (I am assuming that the reason it is hard to find definitive dates is that records were not kept or preserved as well back then as they are in the modern game. )

-The plague refers to another African-American on the Royals, pitcher Johnny Wright.
+The plaque refers to another African-American on the Royals, pitcher Johnny Wright.
 Mr. Wright had signed with Brooklyn three months after Mr. Robinson so that Mr. Robinson would not have to go through a near-impossible situation by himself.

 Make no mistake, Mr. Wright was not a Montreal Royal just to be by Mr. Robinson's side.
 Sporting a career that included two all-star appearances, three no-hitters and a 3.09 ERA proves he could stand on the merits of his baseball accomplishments.